Luke 6:46-49

 The true disciple builds on Jesus’ words by obeying them.

-48 He is like a man building a house, who dug and went deep, and laid a foundation on the rock.
-When a flood arose, the stream broke against that house, and could not shake it, because it was founded on the rock.
+48 He is like a man building a house, who dug down deep and laid his foundation on the rock.
+When the flood came, the torrent crashed against that house but could not shake it, because it was well built.

 The true disciple builds on Jesus’ words by obeying them.